usc-cloud/parallel-louvain-modularity/QuickStart.md

 <H2>Community Detection In Graphs</H2>
 <p>
-Interactions in online social networks, communication networks can be naturally modeled as graphs.
+Interactions in online social networks, communication networks can be naturally modelled as graphs.
 Structural communities in graphs generally defined as groups of highly connected vertices/nodes in the graph.
-This groups generally represent similar interest groups, friend communities etc., that have more interactions or similarities with each other.
+These groups generally represent similar interest groups, friend communities etc., that have more interactions or similarities with each other.
 <br>
 Finding communities in large graphs is a very useful technique when trying to narrow down analytics to smaller targeted groups, identifying interest groups etc. This can be used for online marketing, online surveillance etc.
 <br>